Home

 Why is Developing An Employee Handbook Important to Your Business?

-Many businesses develop an employee handbook to communicate policies, procedures and general company information.
 For employees, a handbook is a guide to what the business believes is important.
 For business owners, it is a method of producing a guide book on, and for, your business; it will help you document directions for your employees.
-Managing a small business requires understanding that your people are your most important resource.

 Some small business owners may think it's not as important to develop a handbook for a small number of employees.